jeantm/FADTTS/README.md

     - .csv inputs (profile fiber(s) and covariate file) for the script
     - statistical data .csv file (only if the script has been run)
     - matlab plots (only if the script has been run)

-> Matlab R2013b or later version is required to run the .m script.

 ### Statistical data plotting
 Used for the visualization of the data obtained after running the .m script, the statistical data plotting enables the user to customized her/his results.